 Some students complete this training in as little as 2-3 months at full-time programs.
 Part-time schedules extend the timeline accordingly.

-Facial Specialist vs Full Aesthetician License
+Understanding the Facial Specialist License

 The Florida Aesthetician Exam